Red Youth (Norway): Activism

 Red Youth is an activist organisation, and has performed political actions and media stunts directed towards Norwegian politicians.
 Red Youth interrupted the Christian Democratic Party's national meeting in 2004 in an attempt to expose and highlight what they perceived as the Christian Democrats' anti-homosexual attitude.
-Also in 2004, they harassed the Conservative Minister of Education, Kristin Clemet, for alleged crimes against Norwegian students.
+Also in 2004, members attempted to 'arrest' the Conservative Minister of Education, Kristin Clemet, for allegedly breaking the Norwegian law that secondary education must be free since students were still required to buy textbooks.

-Several members of the Red Youth were arrested in 2005, after trying to charge the Parliament of Norway in what was an anti-racist action.
 The Red Youth also built a refugee asylum in the garden of the Conservative Minister of Local Government, Erna Solberg, in 2008, as a protest against her immigration policies.
-They have also drilled for oil in Finance Minister Kristin Halvorsen's garden as a protest against oil drilling in the northern parts of Norway.
 In 2010, the Red Youth launched a campaign to collect 100,000 NOK to offer Siv Jensen, party leader of the Progress Party, to leave the country in response to her own party's proposal to offer immigrants the same sum to go back to their own countries.

+At the end of the 1990s and the early 2000s, Rød Ungdom (Red Youth) campaigned for free school textbooks.
+In the fall of 2001, Rød Ungdom made 14 school textbooks available for free download on the internet.